nanaakuaobota/Health-Insurance-Analysis/README.md

 **_Disclaimer_** : _All datasets and reports do not represent any company, institution or country, this is just a dumy dataset to demonstrate the capabilities of PowerBI._

+## About Data Set

+The dataset contains 1338 rows of insured data, where the insurance charges are given against the following attributes of the insured: Age, Sex, BMI, Children, Smoker, and Region.
+The attributes are a mix of numeric and categorical variables.

+-	age: Age of primary beneficiary
+- sex: Gender of the customer female, male
+- BMI: Body mass index, providing an understanding of body, weights that are relatively high or low relative to height, objective index of body weight (kg / m ^ 2) using the ratio of height to weight, ideally 18.5 to 24.9.
+- children: Number of children
+- smoker: Smoking status
+- region: The beneficiary's residential area.
+- charges: Individual medical costs billed by health insurance.

 ## Skills Demonstrated

 - DAX